 The strengths of our English Program are its essential features:

-- Additional assistance to complement and support the classroom program with Reading Recovery as the recommended intervention program for Year One and structured small group Literacy Support from Prep to Grade three.
+Additional assistance to complement and support the classroom program with structured small group Literacy Support from Prep to Grade Six.

 The English Program at Viewbank Primary ensures all students are exposed to all aspects of English.
 This includes reading, writing, grammar, punctuation, spelling, handwriting, text genres, comprehension, and speaking & listening.
 A wide variety of teaching strategies are used in English lessons and differentiating the curriculum allows teachers to tailor the English Curriculum to meet the individual needs of our students.
 We believe our students need to become competent in both Literacy and Numeracy in the Early Years of schooling and we then build on this in grades 3 – 6 to ensure our students are competent and confident learners.